-Purpose: The Industrial Systems Technology diploma program is designed for the student who wishes to prepare for a career as an industrial systems technician/electrician.
+Purpose: The Industrial Systems Technology diploma program prepares students for a career as an industrial systems technician/electrician.
 The program provides learning opportunities that introduce, develop, and reinforce academic and technical knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
 Additionally, the program provides opportunities to retrain or upgrade present knowledge and skill.
 The diploma program teaches skills in Industrial Systems Technology providing background skills in several areas of industrial maintenance including electronics, industrial wiring, motors, controls, PLC's, instrumentation, fluid power, mechanical, pumps and piping, and computers.
 Graduates of the program receive an Industrial Systems Technology diploma that qualifies them for employment as industrial electricians or industrial systems technicians.
+Upon completion of this diploma, graduates will also receive an Industrial Electrician certificate, an Industrial Fluidpower Technician certificate, an Industrial Motor Control Technician certificate and a Process Control Technician I certificate.